 Other Options for Areas to Stay in Cartagena

 A mostly residential neighborhood located next to the airport, Crespo is a quiet neighborhood with a decent number of cheaper restaurants, and in particular would be one of the good areas to stay in Cartagena for budget travelers or business travelers.
 Easy access to the airport is the advantage here, while being out of reasonable walking distance from the main tourist attractions and limited transportation options outside of taxis and the Transcaribe are the disadvantages.
-The beach nearby Hotel Las Americas is a nice option for budget beach bums staying in Crespo.

-Options for places to say in Crespo:
+3 Recommendations for Places to Stay in Crespo:

 Another mostly residential neighborhood, Manga does sport some great views of the bay and a variety of restaurants.
 Like Crespo, it is a bit removed from the major tourist destinations, but may make a good option among the places to stay in Cartagena for budget travelers and/or people with families looking for a quieter place to stay.

-Options for Places to Stay in Manga:
+3 Recommendations for Places to Stay in Manga:

 Unless you’re coming strictly on business or planning to only use Cartagena as a layover before catching a bus elsewhere, I wouldn’t recommend staying elsewhere.
 While there are both areas to stay in Cartagena and neighborhoods that are very safe outside the central tourist zone, there’s not much to do there as a visitor to the city.

 I hope you will visit Cartagena and that this guide to the areas to stay in Cartagena has been of use to you in planning your visit.
 You really can’t go wrong staying in any of the above mentioned areas.
 Decide what’s best for your needs, wants, and desires, pick a date, and make a reservation!
-If you’re ready to do so, you can even do so below.

 Ready to make a reserve a place to stay in Cartagena?